-A BBC Scotland journalist – who had worked undercover on a Panorama investigation on domicilliary care provision in South Lanarkshire – has been arrested.
+A BBC Scotland journalist – who had worked undercover on a Panorama investigation on domicilliary care provision – has been arrested.

 A report on the BBC’s website quotes a Strathclyde Police spokesman, saying: “We can confirm that a woman was arrested yesterday in connection with a contravention of Section 123 of the Police Act 1997.
 She was not detained and a report will be sent to the procurator fiscal.”

 Said Atholl Duncan, BBC Scotland’s head of news and current affairs: “This was an extremely important piece of journalism which highlighted widespread mistreatment of elderly people.

 “We are very concerned about the action taken against Arifa and its consequences for the freedom of investigative journalism.

 “We now await consideration of the matter by the fiscal.”